AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 M Moser will provide:

 • Real-World Projects: Multiple workplace projects in Singapore, Kuala Lumpur, Manila, Hong Kong, Shenzhen, and Guangzhou are available for pilot testing.
-These sites reflect realistic BIM conditions and workflows, allowing for robust use-case validation in both live and sandboxed environments
+These sites reflect realistic BIM conditions and workflows, allowing for robust use-case validation in both live and sandboxed environments.

-• Domain Expertise and Advisory: M Moser’s internal GAIA (Generative AI Agency) global team and Singapore office consisting over 100 professionals from various disciplines will provide constant feedback loops throughout the development stage.
-Additionally, the M Moser team includes advisors and practitioners familiar with IFC schema, ensuring the solution aligns with local and international IFC schema requirements
+• Domain Expertise and Advisory: M Moser’s internal GAIA (Generative AI Agency) global team and Singapore office consisting of over 100 professionals from various disciplines will provide constant feedback loops throughout the development stage.
+Additionally, the M Moser team includes advisors and practitioners familiar with IFC schema, ensuring the solution aligns with local and international IFC schema requirements.

-• Integration Support: We will provide a sandbox enabled for the selected Solution Provider with unlimited storage and full access with Trimble Connect Workspace API Access for testing federated workflows and various real-life coordination and collaboration scenarios
+• Integration Support: We will provide a sandbox enabled for the selected Solution Provider with unlimited storage and full access with Trimble Connect Workspace API Access for testing federated workflows and various real-life coordination and collaboration scenarios.

 Commercialisation and Scaling